Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

   - suffer from lack of unified information system
 - ride hailing systems (Uber + Lyft + Waymo)
-  - retain space and time efficiency of transportation service model -
+  - retain space and time efficiency of transportation service model
+  - users cannot set their own rates
+  - with development of autonomous vehicles, human drivers will be replaced
+  - oligopoly on best performing fleet
+- public distributed ride hailing system with user-owned manned fleets
-- public-owned autonomous fleets
+- public distributed ride hailing system with autonomous fleets

 Overall, review benefits of [Transportation as a Service](https://en.wikipedia.org/wiki/Transportation_as_a_Service) model, then transition into: